JangMingan/Self_Intro/README.md

 Since we have to meet the requirement form client ,I wrote some VBA code to release the burden for the team.
 The VBA code is to collect all the work content from each person.
 First , it detect the files in the folder by regular expression.
 Once it meets the target, it will open the file and gather the work content for each person.
 With this tool , our project team don't have to use EXCEL to do some repetitive work.

 After that , I write a code for recording the information timesheet automatically.
 It saves us lots of time to input data from person to person.
-However, I still think that there's better wat to improve the procedure - Web Developement.
+However, I still think that there's better way to solve this problem - Web Developement.

 Skills & Expertise
 ------------------